Multi-fidelity robust controller design with gradient sampling: Numerical experiments

 We now consider the stabilization of laminar flow in a two-dimensional wake resulting from a circular obstacle.
 The flow is modeled as the linearization of the Navier-Stokes equations at Reynolds number $90$ around the unstable non-zero steady state; see~\cite{BehBH17} for details.
 The spatial discretization is obtained with Taylor-Hood finite elements resulting in open-loop systems of the forms~\cref{eqn:normsys,eqn:nnormsys} described by differential-algebraic equations, i.e., the $E$ matrices are singular.
 The model matrices have been obtained in differently sized discretizations using the codes from~\cite{BehBH17}.
 The resulting dimensions of the systems are given in the cylinder example column of \Cref{tab:examples}.

 We first consider the formulation~\cref{eqn:normsys}.
 The results of the computations can be found in \Cref{fig:cylinder_norm,tab:cylinder_norm}.
-The \rmfgs{} method provides the lowest final objective function value of all methods within about the same runtime as \hfgs{}. \amfgs{} converges in less than half of the runtime than that of \rmfgs{} and \hfgs{} but to a different objective function value than the one found by the other 2 methods, higher by a factor of about $1.0058$.
+The visible gaps in the lines of \rmfgs{} and \amfgs{} in \Cref{fig:cylinder_norm} result from the amount of computation time needed to switch between levels and to perform the first optimization step on the next level.
+The \rmfgs{} method provides the lowest final objective function value of all methods within about the same runtime as \hfgs{}. \amfgs{} converges in less than half of the runtime than that of \rmfgs{} and \hfgs{} but to a different objective function value than the one found by the other 2 methods, higher by a factor of about $1.0058$. \amfgs{} finds a good approximation to a stationary point already for $\ell = 1$, which cannot be improved further by taking more accurate gradient sampling steps. \Cref{tab:cylinder_norm} shows exactly this with its reported numbers of iterations since for $\ell = 2$, only two steps are performed (one to decrease the target tolerances of the algorithm and one to verify that no better point can be found) and only one step for $\ell = 3$, which just confirms that the approximate stationary point cannot be improved using the given target tolerances.
+However, this point appears to be approximating a local minimizer, as is indicated by the other two methods obtaining smaller objective function values.
 An interesting point to observe here that we did not see earlier is that for \rmfgs{}, the high-fidelity objective function value $f^{\maxdisc}(x^{k})$ is not monotonically decreasing as $k$ increases.
-Particularly between $5$ and $15$\,h, the high fidelity function value $f^\maxdisc$ increases.
+Particularly between $5$ and $15$\,h, the high-fidelity function value $f^\maxdisc$ increases.
 This indicates a mismatch in the approximation of the high-fidelity model by the low-fidelity model.
 Such convergence behavior cannot occur for \amfgs{}, which directly optimizes the high-fidelity objective function $f^{\maxdisc}$.
 Indeed, in the region between $10$ and $15$\,h, the objective function values obtained by \amfgs{} are smaller than for \rmfgs{} and \hfgs{}.
 However, when the discretization is refined, \rmfgs{} overtakes \amfgs{} and eventually obtains a significantly better result.
 As previously, all three methods needed only a single gradient sampling step to stabilize the initial controller.